-- 205 Next we assessed the possibility to generate a lanthanide-binding motif by the introduction of two phosphoserine residues.
-For comparison with the GB1 mutant K10D/T11Sep, a double-amber mutant of GB1 was made to replace both K10 and T11 by phosphoserine.
-The protein was obtained in good yield (1.5 mg from 1 litre of cell culture) despite the presence of two amber stop codons.
-Successful double amber suppression was confirmed by mass spectrometry (Fig. S2a).
+Next we assessed the possibility of generating a lanthanidebinding motif by the introduction of two phosphoserine residues.
+For comparison with the GB1 mutant K10D/T11Sep, a double-amber mutant of GB1 was made to replace both K10 and T11 with phosphoserine.
+The protein was obtained in good yield (1.5 mg from 1 Ll of cell culture) despite the presence of two amber stop codons.
+Successful double-amber suppression was confirmed by mass spectrometry (Fig. S2a).
 Following titration with Tb3+ ions, we observed PCSs up to 1 ppm (Fig. 3a, Table S2).
-The $\Delta\gamma$ -tensor fit indicated that the lanthanide ion binds between - 210 the Sep residues in positions 10 and 11 as expected and the agreement between back-calculated and experimental PCSs was excellent (Fig. 3d and f).
-The very low Q factor associated with the $\Delta\chi$ -tensor fit (Table 2) demonstrates that the PCSs are adequately explained by a single $\Delta\chi$ tensor, indicting the absence of averaging between different tensors arising from translational movements of the paramagnetic centre. - In previous work, we reported that two nitrilotriacetic acid (NTA) tags attached to cysteine residues in positions i and 215 i+4 of an $\alpha$ -helix yielded larger PCSs with lanthanides than a single NTA tag combined with an acidic helper residue (Swarbrick et al., 2011).
-In view of this result, we also attempted to position two phosphoserine residues in positions i and i+4 of the $\alpha$ -helix of GB1.
-About 1 mg of GB1 A24Sep/K28Sep was obtained from 300 mL cell culture, and the successful and complete incorporation of two Sep residues was confirmed by mass spectrometry (Fig. S2b). - Following titration with Tb3+ ions, PCSs up to 3 ppm were observed (Table S2).
-Figure 4a shows the PCSs observed with Tb3+ and Tm3+ ions following titration to a 1:1 lanthanide:protein ratio.
-Excess lanthanide ion resulted in significant peak broadening, indicating weak binding of the excess lanthanide ions to less specific sites.
-The $\Delta\chi$ -tensor fits to the crystal structure of GB1 revealed relatively large $\Delta\chi$ tensors and a small Q factor (Fig. 4b and Table 2), indicating good immobilization of the lanthanide ion.
+The $\Delta \chi$ -tensor fit indicated that the lanthanide ion binds between the Sep residues in positions 10 and 11 as expected and the agreement between back-calculated and experimental PCSs was excellent (Fig. 3d and f).
+The very low Q factor associated with the $\Delta \chi$ -tensor fit (Table 2) demonstrates that the PCSs are adequately explained by a single $\Delta \chi$ tensor, indicating the absence of averaging between different tensors arising from translational movements of the paramagnetic centre.

+In previous work, we reported that two nitrilotriacetic acid (NTA) tags attached to cysteine residues in positions i and $^{65}$ i + 4 of an $\alpha$ -helix yielded larger PCSs with lanthanides than a single NTA tag combined with an acidic helper residue (Swarbrick et al., 2011).
+In view of this result, we also attempted to position two phosphoserine residues in positions i and i + 4 of the $\alpha$ -helix of GB1.
+About 1 mg of $^{70}$ GB1 A24Sep/K28Sep was obtained from 300 mL cell culture, and the successful and complete incorporation of two Sep residues was confirmed by mass spectrometry (Fig. S2b).

+Following titration with $\text{Tb}^{3+}$ ions, PCSs of up to 3 ppm were observed (Table S2).
+Figure 4a shows the PCSs observed with $\text{Tb}^{3+}$ and $\text{Tm}^{3+}$ ions following titration to lanthanide : protein ratios at which the diamagnetic peaks had completely or mostly disappeared.
+Excess lanthanide ions resulted in significant peak broadening, indicating weak binding of the excess lanthanide ions to less specific sites.
+The $\Delta \chi$ -tensor fits to the crystal structure of GB1 revealed relatively large $\Delta \chi$ tensors and a small Q factor (Fig. 4b and Table 2), indicating good immobilization of the lanthanide ion.
 The paramagnetic centre identified by the fits placed the lanthanide ions between the two Sep residues as expected (Fig. 4c).